gosang/interviews/README.md

 Interval Covering Problems: Such as selecting minimum intervals to cover a certain range, useful in broadcasting and signal allocation.), Real-Time Systems(Task Assignment: Allocating tasks in real-time systems to minimize delay or maximize throughput, such as in operating systems or load balancing on servers.), Dynamic Pricing(In e-commerce and airline ticket pricing, greedy methods optimize revenue by continuously adjusting prices based on demand and inventory levels).

+### Bitmasking

+Bitmasking is a powerful technique used to manipulate data at the bit level.
+By operating directly on binary representations, bitmasks enable faster computations and reduce memory usage, making them ideal for solving problems efficiently.

+Here are some common bitmasking operations:

+- Test the 𝑘-th Bit Check if the 𝑘-th bit is set (1): s & (1 << k)
+- Set the 𝑘-th Bit Turn on (set to 1) the 𝑘-th bit: s |= (1 << k)
+- Turn Off the 𝑘-th Bit Turn off (set to 0) the 𝑘-th bit: s &= ~(1 << k)
+- Toggle the 𝑘-th Bit Flip the state of the 𝑘-th bit (1 becomes 0, and vice versa): s ^= (1 << k)
+- Multiply by 2𝑛 Left shift by 𝑛 bits (equivalent to multiplying by 2𝑛): s << n
+- Divide by 2𝑛 Right shift by 𝑛 bits (equivalent to dividing by 2𝑛): s >> n
+- Intersection of Two Sets Retain only the common bits between two numbers: s & t
+- Union of Two Sets Combine the set bits from two numbers: s | t
+- Set Subtraction Remove all bits in 𝑡 from 𝑠: s & ~t
+- Extract the Lowest Set Bit Isolate the rightmost bit that is set (1): s & (-s)
+- Extract the Lowest Unset Bit Identify the first unset (0) bit from the right: ~s & (s + 1)
+- Swap Two Values Without a Temporary Variable Swap two integers 𝑥 and 𝑦 using XOR: x ^= y; y ^= x; x ^= y;

+### Runtime Analysis

+Analyzing the runtime of algorithms helps us understand their efficiency as input sizes grow.
+Various notations are used to describe the asymptotic behavior of algorithms:

+- **Big O Notation (O)**

+  - Big O describes the upper bound of an algorithm’s runtime.
+    - It characterizes the worst-case scenario, providing the maximum time an algorithm may take as input size increases.
+  - Illustration:
+    - Imagine you're delivering packages, and there's unexpected traffic on the route.
+Big O gives the maximum time it might take for you to complete your deliveries.
+    - Example: If sorting an array takes 𝑂(𝑛log𝑛), this means at most 𝑛log𝑛 operations are required, regardless of the specific input arrangement.

+- **Little O Notation (o)**

+  - Little O also describes an upper bound for an algorithm, but it is not asymptotically tight.
+  - This means it provides a looser constraint compared to Big O.

+- **Big Ω (Omega) Notation (Ω)**

+  - Big Ω provides an asymptotic lower bound on an algorithm’s runtime.
+  - It describes the best-case scenario or the minimum time an algorithm will take for large inputs.

+- **Little ω (Omega) Notation (ω)**

+  - Little ω also provides a lower bound, but it is not asymptotically tight.
+  - It represents a looser lower bound compared to Big Ω.

+- **Theta (Θ) Notation (Θ)**
+  - Theta notation provides a tight bound on an algorithm's runtime.
+  - It "sandwiches" the runtime between an upper bound and a lower bound, ensuring both are asymptotically equal for sufficiently large input sizes.